The Shield™ blood test for

 Included

-Recommended by the National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for CRC Screening1*
+Included in the National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for CRC Screening2†

 Proven